 Everyone has the right to freedom of opinion and expression; this right includes the freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

 Article 19 of the Universal Declaration Of Human Rights,

 Our plans for Educational programmes HERE

 FREE RADIO PEACE

 Make a Donation

 Any amount, no matter how small, will be used to get RADIO PEACE broadcasts and its messages of hope, peace and harmony heard by refugees throughout the Middle East.

 Coupled with educational radio programmes this will help them remain in the Middle East and not subject themselves to traffickers.

 You can make a donation by debit or credit card, or via PayPal.
 Simply by clicking on the DONATE button.
-This will take you to PayPal's site (your financial information will not be shared with us).
+This will take you to PayPal's site (your financial information is not shared with us if you use Paypal).